 Due to regulations mandated by the South Dakota State Law, South Dakota Board of Regents and the State Health Department, ALL students whatever their classification or status must have medically signed proof of TWO (2) properly administered immunizations OR immune titers for Measles (Rubeola), Rubella and Mumps.
 These are required for all new, readmitted and transferred students of all State Institutions.

 State required immunizations are available at Student Health and through other healthcare providers.
-See a list of Immunization Costs.
+See a list of immunization costs and other fees.
 Expenses associated with required testing and immunizations are the responsibility of the student.

 Please submit immunization documentation at least two (2) weeks prior to school registration to: